fsackur/GlueCode/notes.md

 We currently use nvspbind.exe, which wraps the Win32 APIs: https://gallery.technet.microsoft.com/Hyper-V-Network-VSP-Bind-cf937850

-I want to set the network adapter binding order
+The task is to set the network adapter binding order so the "primary" adapter is at the top.

 <Demo LegacyNetAdapter, show Guid property>
+This isn't perfect code, but it gives us the GUID property Makes sense that the glue code would refer to "AdapterGuid" - makes sense in both contexts

 <Show sketching out of Invoke-NVSPbind>